My name is Meghan Chase.

 The book ended with Meghan being carried by Ash to the Iron Realm.
 She wanted to be close to where it all began.
 She knew that if she dies, Ash will also die.
 So she decided to lift his vow on her.
 It hurt but she did what she had to do.
 Gathering all the power left within her, she gave it one last push and formed her power into a massive, swirling ball and sent it deep into the roots of the giant oak.
 Meghan managed to salvage the Iron Realm and stopped the poison from spreading to the other courts.
 She had no other choice but to accept the throne of being the new Iron Queen.

 How I wish Puck also gets his happy ever after.
 I know he deserves Meghan just as much as Ash deserve her but she had fallen for Ash.
-I really feel sorry for her.
+I really feel sorry for him.
 I admit that at the first book, I was really pro Puck.
 They’re really suitable for each other.
 I love Puck’s happy-go-lucky character.
 One thing I noticed is his ability to multiply himself during fights.
 This confuses the hell out of his attackers.
 I can’t help but wonder if he was inspired by Naruto’s character. :DD

 Gremlin proved to be a very useful companion in their journey towards the Iron Realm.
 Thanks to him, they found a temporary solution to their fear of Iron.
 He seems to know everything.